-The government of Canada recognizes the importance of trades and the role that they play in the economy of our country.
-According to Statistics Canada, 1 in 5 people in the workforce engage in trades and are involved in the construction and manufacturing sectors of our economy.
+The government of Canada recognizes the importance of trades and the role that they pay in the economy of our country.
+According to Statistics Canada, 1 in 5 people in the workforce are a part of skilled trades and are involved in the construction and manufacturing sectors of our economy.

-In Canada, provinces and territories are responsible for skilled trades training and certification.
-However, in the modern day economy, the interprovincial mobility of the workforce becomes crucial with so many construction, infrastructure, and manufacturing projects, as well as businesses looking to hire the skilled labour force.
+In Canada Provinces and Territories are responsible for skilled trades training and certification.
+However, in the modern day economy, the interprovincial mobility of the workforce becomes crucial with so many construction, infrastructure and manufacturing projects and businesses looking for the skilled labour force.

 The Red Seal Program was originally created to facilitate the ability of skilled workers to move across provinces for employment.
-Over the years, The Red Seal Program has become a recognized standard for skilled worker certification on the national scale.
+Over the years The Red Seal Program has become a recognized standard for skilled workers certification on the national scale.

 Red Seal Trades

-What to Expect at the Red Seal Examination
+What to expect at Red Seal Examination for your trade?

-During the written exam, you will have to answer 100 to 150 questions (the number varies by trade).
+During the examination, you will have to answer 100 to 150 question (the number varies by trade)

 There are 100 to 150 multiple choice questions per exam, depending on the trade.
 The goal of the examination is: